nachocaru/xaprb.com/content/blog/2007-02-10-a-review-of-pro-mysql-kruckenberg-and-pipes-apress-2005.md

 title: A review of Pro MySQL (Kruckenberg and Pipes, Apress 2005)
 date: "2007-02-10"
 permalink: /2007/02/10/a-review-of-pro-mysql-kruckenberg-and-pipes-apress-2005/
-description:
-  - "Pro MySQL (Kruckenberg and Pipes, 2005) is one of the best technical books I've read.
-This review will help you decide whether Pro MySQL is relevant to you."
 ---
 Pro MySQL, by [Mike Kruckenberg][1] and [Jay Pipes][2], covers advanced MySQL topics, especially focusing on optimization and internals.
 I give it a solid 4 stars.